 Allegro.
 1) Murmurs, doubts, laments, reproaches against...
 XXX

 II) Shall I cast myself into the embrace of faith???

 A wonderful programme, if only it can be fulfilled.

 Another note with a programmatic character appears in sketches for the second movement :

-There are also musical ideas for the other movements, with programmatic annotations (eg. "consolation", "a ray of light", "no, there is no hope", etc).
+There are also musical ideas for the other movements, with programmatic annotations (e.g. "consolation", "a ray of light", "no, there is no hope", etc).
 However, most of the musical sketches were subsequently rejected, and it is not possible to say how much of the programmatic concept found its way into the completed Fifth Symphony.
-Writing to the Grand Duke Konstantin Konstantinovich of 11/23 June 1888 Tchaikovsky specifically stated that "At the present time, I am fairly busy and working diligently on composition of a symphony, without a programme" .
+Writing to the Grand Duke Konstantin Konstantinovich on 11/23 June 1888, Tchaikovsky specifically stated that "At the present time, I am fairly busy and working diligently on composition of a symphony, without a programme" .